-Low molecular weight substrates for MTG catalyzed conjugation are often dissolved in DMSO.
-MTG activity is unaffected by DMSO concentrations up to 15% (however, high DMSO concentrations may be detrimental to the protein being conjugated).
+Small molecular substrates for MTG-catalyzed conjugation are often dissolved in DMSO.
+MTG-activity is not affected at DMSO-concentrations up to 15% (however, high DMSO-concentrations may be detrimental to the protein to be conjugated).
+A small activity loss (4%) was observed for 20% DMSO (Figure 15).